tfeldmann/tryagain/README.md

 # tryagain

+*Warning: This library is currently in development and not yet ready for production.*

 A simple and pythonic retry helper.

-This library is currently in development.
+`tryagain` aims to simplify working with unstable functions.
+Whether you have networking code that sometimes raises timeout exceptions or you are controlling devices which only seem to listen on the second try - `tryagain` makes it easier to repeat the call.

+`tryagain` offers you hooks to clean up after a failed attempt or to prepare for the next call.
+You can set a waittime between retries or specify your own waittime function to realize exponential waittimes etc.

+`tryagain` is lightweight, fully tested, MIT licensed and comes as a single python file with no dependencies.

 To install, run `pip install tryagain`.
+(Does not work yet.)

 ## Quickstart